 Anger Management: Every 10 Rage you spend reduces the remaining cooldown on Battle Cry by 1 sec.

 Opportunity Strikes: Your melee abilities have up to a 60% chance, based on the target's missing health, to trigger an extra attack that deals 160% Physical damage.

 Ravager: Throws a whirling weapon at the target location that inflicts [7 * (250% of Attack power)] damage to all enemies with in yards over 7 sec.

-Of the three here, Opportunity Strikes is the coming out ahead of Anger Management.
+Of the three here, Anger Management is the go-to choice.
 Ravager can be taken for AoE situations.
 It's worth noting that the over time effect of Ravager is affected by your haste.
-(My current tooltip on the PTR actually reads 6.6 sec instead of 7).

 This is one of the most discussed topics I come across.
 I considered putting this in the "F.A.Q." section but, in my opinion, it is so important that I gave it it's own section.
 Stat weights are pretty straight forward for an Arms Warrior.
 Before I get to that, however, let's look at the stats and how they directly affect our warrior, shall we?